Sam Lotu-Iiga: Local-government politics

 Lotu-Iiga stood on the Citizens & Ratepayers' ticket for a seat on the Auckland City Council during the 2007 Auckland local body election in the Tamaki-Maungakiekie ward.
 Following his successful election, Lotu-Iiga was appointed Chairman of the City Development Committee on the Council under Mayor John Banks.

 Election to Parliament: 2008–2011

 In February 2008 Lotu-Iiga put his name forward for the National Party selection for the Maungakiekie electorate.
 That month, incumbent Labour Party MP Mark Gosche, who held a majority of over 6,000 votes, announced he would stand down from the seat in the forthcoming general election.
 In April Lotu-Iiga defeated two other National Party nominees for the selection on the first ballot.

-While the electoral boundaries for Maungakiekie had changed, removing Otahuhu, the new boundary included the new suburbs of Royal Oak, Onehunga and Point England, which were considered to heavily favour the Labour Party.
+While the electoral boundaries for Maungakiekie had changed, removing Ōtāhuhu, the new boundary included the new suburbs of Royal Oak, Onehunga and Point England, which were considered to heavily favour the Labour Party.
 Gosche's large majority meant that Maungakiekie was still considered a safe Labour seat.